darrenefecto/FunTools/README.md

 FunTools is licensed under the GNU General Public License.
 You can find more information about the license [here](https://github.com/darrenefecto/FunTools/blob/master/LICENSE).

-## Related Projects or Ideas

-If you're interested in similar projects or ideas, check out the work of my friend [Abdul4968](https://github.com/Abdul4968), who had the same idea as me and created their own project.
-You can find their project at [here](https://github.com/Abdul4968/Hub).

 ## Screenshots
 <img src="./images/menu.jpg">
 <img src="./images/pong.jpg">